Ribosome-rbx/Medical-Mask-Detection-Based-on-Faster-RCNN/README.md

 ## Dataset
 We use a small dataset [Face Mask Detection](https://www.kaggle.com/andrewmvd/face-mask-detection), found available on Kaggle.
 In this dataset, we have 853 images belonging to 3 classes ('with mask', 'without mask' and 'masks worn incorrectly').
 And the whole dataset is stored in `data_augmentation/input`.
 ## Data Augmentation
-With files(images and annotations) to augment put in `input/`(Do not create sub directories).
+With files(images and annotations) to augment put in `input/`(in two sub folders).
 Create a `output` folder under directory of '../data_augmentation' with two sub-folders `images` and `annotations` in it.
 The relative locations of files are as follows：
 ```bash
 |--data_augmentation
    |--util